ll question stems from seven basic interrogatives.

 value of these two approaches remains in contention.

-The reason for this enduring confusion is because every
+The reason for this enduring conflict is

 idea, except for